Stephen G. Brush: Research

 Brush has been a science historian since the early 1960s.
-Some of his fields of research include statistical mechanics and thermodynamics, and several areas of geophysics (the planetesimal theory of the origin of the planets, discovery of the earth’s core through seismic waves, theories of the origin of the moon, and the age of the Earth).
+Some of his fields of research include statistical mechanics and thermodynamics, and several areas of geophysics (the planetesimal theory of planetary formation, discovery of the Earth's core through seismic waves, theories of the origin of the Moon, and the age of Earth).
 Later he became interested in natural selection and the continuing debates between proponents of evolution and creationism, and more generally how theories become accepted by the scientific community.

 His work on the history of thermodynamics began with a series of essays in Annals of Science (1957/1958) on the kinetic theory of gases.
 In this work he brought attention to forgotten precursors of kinetic theory like John Herapath and John James Waterston, who formulated the law of equal distribution in 1845 rejected by the Royal Society.
 In 1964 Brush translated the lectures of Ludwig Boltzmann on Gas Theory into English, and edited several reprint volumes of classical works from statistical mechanics.
-His first set of two books on Kinetic Theory of Gases was published by Pergamon Press in 1966.
+His first set of two books on kinetic theory of gases was published by Pergamon Press in 1966.
 The third volume of the series was published in 1972.
 This was followed by a two volume set called The Kind of Motion We Call Heat, published in 1976, and The Temperature of History, in 1978 (see Publications list).

-During the 1980s and 1990s, Brush’s research shifted in focus to study of theories of the origin of the solar system, the moon, and the earth.
+During the 1980s and 1990s, Brush's research shifted in focus to study of theories of the origin of the Solar System, the Moon, and the Earth.
 In addition to many journal articles, his work culminated in a three-volume series titled A History of Modern Planetary Physics.
 He also continued to write about the history of science for less specialized audiences.
 In 1988 Brush published The History of Modern Science.
 A Guide to the Second Scientific Revolution 1800–1950.
 A book about the history of physics for non-scientists written with former Harvard colleague Gerald Holton called Physics, the human adventure, from Copernicus to Einstein and beyond, was published in 2001.
-Since 2001 Dr. Brush has studied the question of why various scientific theories, such as the theory of relativity or Mendeleyev's Periodic System of Elements, prevailed.
+Since 2001 Dr. Brush has studied the question of why various scientific theories, such as the theory of relativity or Mendeleev's periodic system of elements, prevailed.
 This avenue of research culminated in his 2015 book, Making 20th Century Science: How Theories Became Knowledge.